fuqcool/fuqcool.github.io/_posts/2014-11-18-rhc-env-var.md

 ---
 layout: post
-title: Using enviroment variables in OpenShift
+title: Use enviroment variables in OpenShift
 categories: web
 ---